Photo by Bas Emmen on Unsplash

 In this challenge, Opportunity Network has been a vital tool.
 Here, Induacril can find suppliers in areas such as India or Europe, compare costs and look for the best deals.

 The platform has also helped Campos source potential clients.
-With a $2.6 BN deal value related to sustainability, he’s certainly not lacking for options.
+With a $2.6 billion deal value related to sustainability, he’s certainly not lacking for options.
 Over the past 18 months, Opportunity Network has seen a significant trend emerge.
 Companies are looking to incorporate sustainable practices into their operational process.
 Moving beyond reputation management, companies are now incorporating sustainability to increase efficiency and profitability.

 This is the change that Sebastian Campos and Induacril are helping drive.